gibbonweb/iceberg/readme.md

 ----------------

-**[Michel Fortin](https://github.com/michelf)** for php-markdown, used to  parse Markdown The **[SPYC Project](http://code.google.com/p/spyc/)** used for parsing YAML
+**[Michel Fortin](https://github.com/michelf)** for php-markdown, used to  parse Markdown

+The **[SPYC Project](http://code.google.com/p/spyc/)** used for parsing YAML

 License
 -------

 Iceberg is licensed under the [WTFPL](http://sam.zoy.org/wtfpl/COPYING) license, so go wild, do what you want.
+This is not the case of external libraries used in Iceberg, so please see the licenses of PHP-Markdown and SPYC which are located at the top / bottom of the files used.